FrostyX/infra-docs/fedorawebsites.rst

   3. Fire in the hole

-   After 9:15 AM EDT release day, push the puppet changes (e.g.: cd ~/puppet && git push).
-This timing ensures that the cron jobs will not automatically push the new website before 10:00 AM.

-   All othe configurations are on ansible, ask a sysadmin-main if you need to run the playbook manually.

-   # Once /usr/local/bin/syncStatic on bapp1 is updated with your changes, run
-   sudo -u apache /usr/local/bin/syncStatic
-   This takes about 15 minutes, so try to do this well before you need to push the final site out.

-   If necessary, clear proxy caches using
-   $ rm -rf /srv/cache/mod_cache/*

-   We now use ansible for almost everything, and normally do a regular build to make the websites live.
-If anything is not happening as expected, you should get in contact with a sysadmin-main to run ansible again.
+   We now use ansible for everything, and normally use a regular build to make the websites live.
+If something is not happening as expected, you should get in contact with a sysadmin-main to run the ansible playbook again.

+   All our puppet stuff, such as SyncStatic.sh and SyncTranslation.sh scripts are now also in ansible!

+   Staging server app02 and production server bapp01 do not exist anymore, now our staging websites are on sundries01.stg and the production on sundries01.
+Change your scripts accordingly and as sysadmin-web you should have access to those servers as before.

   4. Tips